amarcolongo/Project-Portfolio/README.md

 ![Volcanic Eruptions Dashboard](Volcanic_Eruptions.png)

-### [Project 3](https://github.com/amarcolongo/D213-Task-2): Natural Language Processing with TensorFlow 2.0.
+### [Project 3](https://github.com/amarcolongo/D213-Task-2): Natural Language Processing with TensorFlow 2.0
-#### Description: NLP was used to predict if an Amazon user review would be classified as either positive, or negative.
+#### Description: Natural Language Processing was used to predict if an Amazon user review would be classified as either positive, or negative.
-#### Th purpose of this project was to gain familiarity with NLP in Tensorflow 2.0.
+#### The purpose of this project was to gain familiarity with NLP in Tensorflow 2.0.

 #### fig 4: Mean Absolute Error by # of Epochs
 ![Mean Absolute Error](MAE.png)